 Over-Kitchen Cornice Running the length of the kitchen above the windows, this narrow trough is a good place for small, frequently-used items: butane lighters & matches, flashlights, pens

 Clothes Closet Blankets & sleeping bags, pillows, large coats, hiking boots.
 There’s even a small hanger rod here for those fancy campers who prefer to turn out in formal attire when on safari.

 Rear Closet Small mechanical parts, often-used automotive fluids like motor oil & fuel additives, repair manuals & other books, jumper cables, etc.

-Rear Overhead Cabinet Insect screen for rear hatch opening, miscellaneous small camping items: rope, flashlight
+Rear Overhead Cabinet Insect screen for rear hatch opening, miscellaneous small camping items: rope, flashlight, etc.

-Rooftop Luggage Rack Screen tent, folding camp chairs, hiking staffs, volleyball net, rain tarp, yard sale treasures; use a bungee net to hold cargo securely
+Rooftop Luggage Rack Screen tent, folding camp chairs, hiking sticks, volleyball net, rain tarp, yard sale treasures.
+Use a large duffle bag and bungee net to hold cargo securely.

 “Clean As You Go”